arctangent-nhsuk/the-way-we-work/quick-guide-for-principal-engineers.md

 - Undertake your **Line Management** duties, in accordance with guidance
 - Make **Payments to Contractors**, ensuring controls are in place

+All of the above are important and you should manage your time to be able to do enough of each of them as your situation dictates.

 When the above responsibilities are met, you may also:

 - Lead **System Design** activities within a Delivery Team